Exams & Services

 Fitting for Eyeglasses

-Refractive Surgery (LASIK/PRK) Co-management
+Refractive Surgery (LASIK/PRK) Co-Management

 A comprehensive eye exam can be the precursor to the pre-operative measurements necessary for refractive surgery (LASIK, PRK, and ICL) if desired.
-We collaborate with Thomas Tooma, MD, medical director for NVision Laser Eye Centers and Dan Tran, MD medical director for Coastal Vision to provide refractive surgery pre/post operative care.
+We collaborate with Thomas Tooma, MD, medical director for NVision Laser Eye Centers, and Dan Tran, MD, medical director for Coastal Vision, to provide refractive surgery pre/post-operative care.

 We also provide routine yearly comprehensive eye exams following refractive surgery to monitor visual outcomes and the health of the eye.
 Please mention if you are interested in refractive surgery.
 We will fill out the necessary paperwork for a complimentary consultation with NVision Laser Eye Centers or Coastal Vision to determine your candidacy.